onflow/flow-go/pkg/language/docs/language.md

 let a: Int? = nil

 // Declare a constant with a non-optional integer type,
-// which is initialized to b if it is non-nil, or 42 otherwise
+// which is initialized to a if it is non-nil, or 42 otherwise
 //
 let b: Int = a ??
 42
 // `b` is 42, as `a` is nil